Why Are Logos Important For Businesses?

 Why are logos important for businesses?

-A well-designed brand logo is critical for businesses, as they can provide instant brand recognition and visual consistency, conveying trustworthiness and professionalism.
+A good brand logo creates instant brand recognition and visual consistency, conveying trustworthiness and professionalism.
+Your logo forms your brand identity and sets you apart from your competitors.

 How do logos work?